MonikaGahalawat11/Head-Matters--Code/README.md

   <li> nAction is the size of vector for action units; as we extract 17 action units from openface </li>
   </ol>

-All the needed sample data to run regression code is available in the Folder "Data_For_Regression_Code" .
+All the needed sample data to run regression code is available in the Folder "Data_For_Regression_Code".

 Sample data with multiple example files for Video level analysis is available in the folder "Video_level".
 It contains two folders: "AU_10fps" (for action units) and "Kinemes" (for kineme files) and csv file for labels.